WilkMat3/SET09102_Personal_Portfolio/week11_requirements.md

 *Figure 10 - Test methods name after changes*

-For berevity in Fiures 9 and 10 I included snippets of code before and after.
+For brevity, in Figures 9 and 10 I included snippets of code before and after.